kentslaney/login/README.md

 ## TODOs
 - replace python recursion with recursive queries
 - make invitation params composible via query builder (sqlalchemy)
-- use distributed DB instead of WS (? aiphttp instead of flask to integrate WS?)
 - switch to python-social-auth for OIDC support

 seems like the above scraps most of the existing code base